How to import Magic Lantern MLV clips to Adobe Premiere Pro CC

 Uncompressed export option includes the following bit depths: 8-bit, 10-bit, 12-bit, 14-bit, 16-bit.
 For compatibility with Adobe Premiere Pro CC and After Effects, one have to utilize either Uncompressed or Lossless JPEG export options.

 Apart from MLV RAW transcoding scenario, we can apply full image processing pipeline to compressed footage from Canon cameras with Magic Lantern firmware in realtime on GPU: native support of DNG/CinemaDNG/MLV/Blackmagic RAW formats, fast decoding, high quality debayering, realtime denoising, DCP and LCP profiles, 3D LUT, smooth playback for 4K and much more.
-Here you can find more info about licensing and how to buy the software.
+Here you can find more info about licensing.